tjcelaya/lakehut/README.md

   - git: only required for Superset and Jupyter Notebook examples
   - docker
     - [Docker Desktop](https://www.docker.com/products/docker-desktop/) is recommended but not required
-    - `systemctl --user start docker-desktop`
+    - For non-Windows if you don't care about the UI: `systemctl --user start docker-desktop`

 ## [Architecture](./architecture.md)